 Strange statements such as, “I think I might need to see a doctor”

-How can you find ways to approach the tough subject of sex with your teen?
-Here are
+How can you find ways to talk about the tough subject of sex with your teen?
+Here

 Look for openings.
 Use current events as an icebreaker.
 Imagine you are watching the news on TV, and

-a story about teenage pregnancy comes up.
-That can become a natural way for you to
+a story about teen pregnancy comes up.
+That can be a natural way for you to use that

-use that news story to begin a more personal discussion of sexual issues.
+news story to begin a more personal talk about sexual issues.

 Make the first move.
-In most cases, it’s better to bring up the subject of sexuality yourself, rather
+In most cases, it’s better to bring up the subject of sex yourself, rather than wait

-than waiting for your child to seek you out.
+for your child to seek you out.
 Why?
-If your child has questions, you
+If your child has questions, you want the answers

 Sort out your own values first.
 If, as a parent, you decide that sexual activity is OK, then you should be clear about

-what behavior and boundaries you expect from your teenager.
-It is a good idea to have
+what behavior and boundaries you expect from your teen.
+It's a good idea to talk with

 Talk with other parents.
-Talking with parents who have already raised teenagers can often turn out suggestions
+Parents who have already raised teens can offer advice that may help you communicate